-While the Guggenheim Museum has an extensive permanent collection, most of the museum's viewable artwork at any time is from the current exhibitions.
+The Guggenheim Museum has an extensive permanent collection of modern art from Picasso to Pollock.
+Most of the museum's viewable artwork at any time is from the current exhibitions.
 Before you commit, check the website to learn what the current exhibition is, as well as whether the famous spiral ramp will be open when you plan to visit.

 02 of 08

 The Guggenheim is open on Mondays, when many other New York City museums are closed, making this one of the busiest days to visit.
 If Monday is the best day for you to visit with your schedule, plan to arrive early (as close to 10 a.m. as possible) and you can enjoy the Guggenheim's exhibits and collections before the crowds take over.